Accelerating convolutional neural network by exploiting sparsity on GPUs: Combining convolution and pooling

 \subsection{Load and transform data}

 The feature maps and filters are loaded from global memory to shared memory in a coalesced way similar to Fig. \ref{thread}.
 At the same time, the input data are transformed to PECR format.
 The process of loading and converting data to PECR format for one GPU thread is described in Algorithm \ref{alg-covert-pecr}.
-Each thread processes $p_w*p_h$ convolution windows.
+Each thread processes one convolution window.
 For each convolution window ($k_w*k_h$) in the feature map, the thread loads non-zero values from global memory to shared memory, and computes the according index in the filter.
-Therefore, the time complexity of Algorithm \ref{alg-covert-pecr} is $O(p_w*p_h*k_w*k_h)$.
-Each feature map is processed by ${n_o}^2$ threads (\ref{equ:n_o}).
+Therefore, the time complexity of Algorithm \ref{alg-covert-pecr} is $O(k_w*k_h)$.
+Each feature map is processed by $p_w*p_h*{n_o}^2$ threads, and $n_o$ is explained by Eq. (\ref{equ:n_o}).